2025 Irish presidential election: Procedure

 Presidential elections are conducted in line with Article 12 of the Constitution and under the Presidential Elections Act 1993.
 The president is elected through instant-runoff voting (described in the constitution as the single transferable vote).
 All Irish citizens entered on the current electoral register are eligible to vote.
 The 2025 election was the first presidential election since the 2023 establishment of the Electoral Commission.

 Dates

 The Constitution requires the election to be not more than 60 days before the end of the term of the incumbent president, which for Michael D. Higgins is 11 November.
-On 3 September, James Browne, the minister for housing, local covernment and heritage, signed a ministerial order fixing the date of the election as 24 October 2025.
+On 3 September, James Browne, the minister for housing, local government and heritage, signed a ministerial order fixing the date of the election as 24 October 2025.
 The nomination period began at 10 a.m. on 5 September and concluded at 12 p.m. on 24 September 2025.
 The ruling on nominations took place at 3 p.m. on 24 September 2025.
 This was the last date upon which a candidate could withdraw from the election.
 The final day for voter registration was 7 October 2025.